|The Frankfurt-Tipp rating:|

 And here Ridley Scott really deserves a lot of praise.
-Because with his very own interpretation of this striking scene he defies the expectations of the audience and creates something really surprising and unique that will remain in the viewers' minds for a long time.
-At this moment one is almost willing to forgive the film for many of its previous weaknesses.
-But with the long drawn-out finale Scott recalls all of them and makes it clear why his ambitious project has to be seen as a failure.
+For he defies audience expectations with his very own interpretation of this striking scene, and manages to create something truly surprising and original that will stay with viewers for a long time.
+At this moment, you're almost willing to forgive the film for many of its previous flaws.
+However, with the dragged-out finale, Scott recalls all of these, making it clear why his ambitious project must ultimately be considered a failure.

 Because spectacular imagery doesn't make a good movie.
 It doesn't matter if you know the story from the Bible or if you approach this historical epic completely unbiased and it doesn't matter if you believe in God (in whatever form) or not - Exodus - Gods and Kings is in the end nothing more than an imposing shell that lacks the power on the narrative level as well as in terms of the acting performances that this story would have needed.
 And for that, unfortunately, there is only one: Conditionally worth seeing!

 An article by Frankfurt-Tipp